Indentured servitude in British America: Legal deterrence

 In 1799 New York State passed the Act for the Gradual Abolition of Slavery.
 Existing slaves became indentured servants.
 That status was finally ended in 1827 and all the indentured obtained full freedom.

 A number of acts passed by both the American and the British governments fostered the decline of indentures.
-The English Passenger Vessels Act of 1803, which regulated travel conditions aboard ships, attempted to make transportation more expensive in order to stop emigration.
+The British Passenger Vessels Act 1803, which regulated travel conditions aboard ships, attempted to make transportation more expensive in order to stop emigration.
 The American abolition of imprisonment of debtors by federal law (passed in 1833) made prosecution of runaway servants more difficult, increasing the risk of indenture contract purchases.

 In the 19th century, most indentures of this nature occurred in the old Northwest Territory.
 The permissibility of such indentures centered on the interpretation of "involuntary servitude" per the 1787 Northwest Ordinance, which declared:

 The permissibility (or not) of penal sanctions in labor became an issue of "fundamental law", in which it was questioned whether those sanctions or specific performance enforcements turned indentured servitude into "involuntary servitude".
 At the time when the Northwest Ordinance was constructed, white adult servants were still being imported into the United States, and thus, historically, it seems likely that the Ordinance's framers considered indenture to be a form of "voluntary" servitude.
 In essence, this means the indentured servant chose to work for someone who bought them something.

 The Territory of Hawaii was the last place in the United States to widely use indentures, as by 1900 the practice had been abolished in the rest of the country and replaced by alternatives such as the credit-ticket system used to transport Chinese laborers.
 Prior to U.S. annexation, indentures were widely used to transport Japanese contract workers to Hawaii for plantation work.
 In the Hawaiian Organic Act of 1900 the U.S. prohibited further use of indentures in the territory and voided all such existing contracts, thus ending the practice.